Noxagonal/Vulkan2DRenderer/Docs/Pages/11_compiling_using_cmake.md

 ## Available CMake options

 ```
+VK2D_SEPARATE_DEBUG_NAME            = default OFF   -> Set project name to VK2D_d for Debug builds if ON, else always use name VK2D.
-VK2D_DEBUG                          = default OFF   -> Enable or disable library debug features, used only for the library development.
+VK2D_ENABLE_LIBRARY_DEBUG_FEATURES  = default OFF   -> Enable or disable library debug features, used only for the library development.
 VK2D_BUILD_STATIC_LIBRARY           = default OFF   -> Build the library as static.
 DOES NOT WORK YET!
 VK2D_BUILD_TESTS                    = default OFF   -> Build tests.
 VK2D_BUILD_EXAMPLES                 = default ON    -> Build and include examples on how to use this library.